vrraj/chat-with-rag/README_CHAT_EMBED.md

 - Both use the same `params` keys as defined in **`README_CHAT_API.md`**.
 - `chat-embed.html` is intentionally **minimal** and is suitable for iframes and third-party widgets.
 - Any future changes to the backend `/chat` contract should be reflected in **both** `README_CHAT_API.md` and this document, to keep embed integrators aligned.

+---

+## 10. Auth & Security (summary)

+The embeddable chat shares the same FastAPI backend as the main UI.
+The **canonical description** of authentication and security posture for this project lives in the root `README.md` under the *Auth & Security Note* near the Technical Overview.

+In short:

+- `chat-embed.html` is a thin iframe UI that issues `POST /chat` requests.
+- There is currently **no built-in authentication or rate limiting** in this repository for `/chat` or ingestion routes.
+- Any client that can reach your deployment and copy the iframe snippet can, in principle, send traffic to `/chat`.

+When moving beyond local or controlled environments, you should apply the same protections discussed in `README.md` (origin/host allowlists, user auth, rate limiting, etc.) to the embed usage as well.